Tuchnyak/personal-hub/src/main/resources/md/about.md

 # Welcome to My Personal Hub!

 Hello there!
-I'm George, a backend Java/Kotlin developer, and a proud father of two.
+I'm **George**{.highlight}, a backend **Java/Kotlin** developer, and a proud father of two.
 This is my digital space where I explore, build, and share my journey in the world of technology.

 ## About Me